-Liquid-solid separation is required to avoid any risk of clogging in pipes, pumps and other water treatment elements.
+Liquid-solid separation is required to avoid clogging in pipes, pumps and other water treatment elements.

 Salher recommends screening system to separate coarse and fine particles (larger than 1 mm) such as seeds, peels, branches, etc.

-Throughout the primary treatment, we recommend a DAF (Dissolved Air Flotation) equip, as our Vespa, to remove the thinnest solid particles and the floating waste present in the water (oils, greases, etc.).
+For primary treatment, we recommend a DAF (Dissolved Air Flotation) equipment, such as our Vespa, to remove the thinnest solid particles and the floating waste present in the water (oils, greases, …).